marshineer/SimpleRegression/README.md

 	- A more creative analysis can be found [here](https://doi.org/10.3390/su141610107).
 This is an area of data analysis that I would like to improve on.

 2. Feature selection:
-	- Used the sklearn function SelectKBest to score and rank the features according to their cross-correlative relationships (features are continuous, so cannot be scored using mutual information).
+	- Used the sklearn function SelectKBest to score and rank the features.
-	- Trained a random forest regressor on the full set of features, and used the feature_importances_ to compare these rankings to those found using SelectKBest.
+	- Trained a random forest regressor, and used the feature_importances_ attribute to compare these rankings to those found using SelectKBest.
 Both ranked temp strongly as the most important feature, but after that, there is little agreement between the two methods.
-	- Feature importance is further investigated using recursive feature selection, where the worst-ranked features are sequentially dropped, and the change in performance of the model is assessed using k-fold cross-validation.
-In hindsight, I should have used adjusted-$R^2$ to properly compared between models with different numbers of features.
-The features were dropped in two orders, using the SelectKBest ranking and the built-in feature importance attribute, and the results compared.
-Removing most features had little impact on the $R^2$ score, but there was a sharp drop after removing DMC in both sequences.
-This is a good indication that DMC is an important feature to the model's performance.
+	- Feature importance is investigated using recursive feature selection.
+There was a sharp drop in the $R^2$ score after removing DMC in both sequences.
+Therefore, DMC is likely an important feature in these models.
+		- In hindsight, I should have used adjusted-$R^2$ to properly compared between models with different numbers of features
-	- It should be noted that the standard deviation of the cross-validation scores was quite large, so any conclusions made about $R^2$ changes after removing features should be viewed with skepticism.
-The point I took from this is these drops in performance (after removingn a feature) are the type of indicators I should look for in future analyses.
+	- The standard deviation of cross-validation scores was quite large, so any conclusions made about $R^2$ changes after removing features should be viewed with skepticism.
+The point I took from this is these drops in performance (after removing a feature) are the type of indicators I should look for in future analyses.
 	- I would imagine that feature importance depends on the model class being used, and if the results are more important, this analysis should be part of a more comprehensive feature selection process.
 	- I also inadvertently discovered that failing to shuffle the data before performing cross-validation greatly reduced the model performance.
 This could indicate the data is not well mixed with regard to the target variable, or that there are some ordinal characteristics in the data that bias the model when not accounted for.